2009 swine flu pandemic in the United States by state: Kansas

 Health officials in Kansas announced April 25 that two new cases of swine flu had been confirmed in Dickinson County, after both were isolated.
 The week prior, one patient had traveled to Mexico by plane to attend a professional conference; both he and his wife experienced minor influenza symptoms.

 As of July 24, 2009 there were 213 confirmed cases of swine flu in Kansas, 101 in adults and 112 in children.
 However, in Wyandotte and Johnson counties the state had instructed that only hospitalized patients needed to be tested so the numbers were quite possibly higher.
 By June 30, 2009, there were 129 confirmed swine flu cases in Kansas.

-As of January 9,26 people have died of infection with H1N1, including a healthy 52-year-old man with no underlying health problems that would place him at higher risk for A/H1N1 infection.also, a 6-year-old Kansas boy and 27-year-old Kansas woman, have also died from infection with H1N1, reinforcing the fact that young, healthy people can die from infection with A/H1N1, and that vaccination is recommended even for those without preexisting medical problems.
+As of January 9, 26 people have died of infection with H1N1, including a healthy 52-year-old man with no underlying health problems that would place him at higher risk for A/H1N1 infection.
+Also, a 6-year-old Kansas boy and 27-year-old Kansas woman, have also died from infection with H1N1, reinforcing the fact that young, healthy people can die from infection with A/H1N1, and that vaccination is recommended even for those without preexisting medical problems.

 Kentucky

 A Warren County woman who had recently visited Mexico tested positive for the virus April 30.
 After returning to Kentucky from Mexico, she traveled to Georgia where she was hospitalized.
 Health officials from both states announced this as the first confirmed case in their states, however the CDC listed the case in Kentucky.

-In Jefferson County, Meyzeek Middle school has three cases of H1N1 influenza.
+In Jefferson County, Meyzeek Middle school had three cases of H1N1 influenza.
 This initially started from a staff member, but spread to students.